Arsenal on this day in history. The March Files.

 14 March 1970: Arsenal 2 Liverpool 1.
 Two wins in a row after the 10 consecutive games without a win, brought some relief in the league.
 Sammels and Radford got the goals.

 14 March 1979: Nic Anelka born in Versailles.
-He only played for Arsenal for three seasons, but brought enough profit to enable to club to build new training facilities.
+He only played for Arsenal for three seasons, but his sale brought enough profit to enable to club to build new training facilities.
 He played for 12 different clubs and most recently became manager of Mumbai City FC.

 14 March 1987: Arsenal 1 Watford 3.
 FA Cup round 6.
 Allinson got the goal.
 It was a disappointing result, but all was forgiven when Arsenal beat Liverpool three weeks later to win the League Cup.